-Mr. Blake Hylands, P.Geo, Senior Vice-President of Exploration for Troilus, is the in-house Qualified Person under NI 43-101 who has reviewed and approved the scientific and technical information in this AIF.
+Mr. Blake Hylands, P.Geo., Senior Vice-President of Exploration for Troilus, is the inhouse Qualified Person under NI 43-101 who has reviewed and approved the scientific and technical information in this AIF.

 None of the aforementioned firms or persons, nor any directors, officers or employees of such firms, are currently, or are expected to be elected, appointed or employed as, a director, officer or employee of the Corporation or of any associate or affiliate of the Corporation, other than Mr. Hylands who is an employee of the Corporation.
-Mr. Hylands holds 312,966 Common Shares, 1,266,666 RSUs and warrants exercisable into 9,146 Common Shares.
+Mr. Hylands holds 464,097 Common Shares and 1,133,333 RSUs.